microsoft/botframework-cli/packages/orchestrator/README.md

-@microsoft/bf-orchestrator
+@microsoft/bf-orchestrator-cli
 ======================

-This package is intended for Microsoft use only and should be consumed through @microsoft/botframework-cli.
-It is not designed to be consumed as an independent package.
+This package is not designed to be consumed as an independent package and should be consumed through @microsoft/botframework-cli instead.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/@microsoft/bf-luis-cli.svg)](https://npmjs.org/package/@microsoft/bf-luis-cli)

+Orchestrator CLI is a replacement of the [Dispatch CLI](https://github.com/microsoft/botbuilder-tools/tree/master/packages/Dispatch).
+Create and evaluate Orchestrator model used to arbitrate across multiple bot modules such as LUIS models, QnA knowledge bases and others.

-# Prerequisite
+## Prerequisite

 - [Node.js](https://nodejs.org/) version 10 or higher
 - @microsoft/botframework-cli
 ```